 - Teaching and playing tricks with your dog is fun, fun, fun!

-our dog can earn AKC trick dog titles or just play at home, no title required.
+Why you need to teach your dog tricks, our dog can earn AKC trick dog titles or just play at home, no title required.
 It is new, fresh and exciting.
 If you participate in canine sports you know… sometimes it can get serious… I mean really serious and can start to feel like work for both you and your dog.
 And who wants that right?!

 The AKC trick dog program is all about teaching your dog new tricks…pure fun for you and your dog.
 I love this program because it doesn’t require that you go to any classes or special training sessions, you don’t have to travel to compete and you can do everything right from home.